Our inspiring location is unparalleled among law schools. Denver-Boulder is one of the nation's top metro areas:

 - Students gain exposure, connections, experience, and leads on jobs through our centers and programs

 - Silicon Flatirons Center for Law, Technology, and Entrepreneurship hosted 48 conferences, roundtables, and other events; published eleven reports; and hosted 4 distinct summer programs for students in the technology world in 2011-12 academic year

 - Getches-Wilkinson Center for Natural Resources, Energy, and the Environment convenes national thought-leaders from public and private sectors

-- Byron White Center for the Study of American Constitutional Law, the cornerstone of our public service program, hosted U.S. Supreme Court Justice Ruth Bader Ginsburg (2012), and will host Justice Sandra Day O’Connor (2013), and Justice Antonin Scalia (2014)
+- Byron White Center for the Study of American Constitutional Law, the cornerstone of our public service program, hosted U.S. Supreme Court Justice Ruth Bader Ginsburg (2012), Justice Sandra Day O’Connor (2013), and Justice Antonin Scalia (2014)